HMS Nightingale (1805)

-HMS Nightingale was a 16-gun brig-sloop of the Seagull class of the British Royal Navy, launched in July 1805.
+HMS Nightingale was a 16-gun brig-sloop of the of the British Royal Navy, launched in July 1805.
 She served during the Napoleonic Wars, primarily in the North Sea, where she captured a number of merchant vessels.
 The Navy sold her in 1815.
 She then became a merchantman, trading across the Atlantic, particularly between Liverpool and South America.
 She was last listed in 1829.

 Royal Navy

 In August 1805 Commander William Wilkinson commissioned Nightingale for the North Sea.
 Nightingale was in company with and on 6 April when Texel captured the Einigheid.
 (Note: An earlier prize money notice referred to Nightingale as an ordnance store ship.)
 That same day the same three British ships, together with the hired armed vessels Norfolk and Chapman, captured the Jonge Ebeling, Freundschaft, and Morgenstern.
 (Note: A first-class share of the prize money was worth £10 1s 1d; a fifth-class share, that of a seaman, was worth 1s 7½d.)
 Six days later Nightingale captured the Prussian ship Frou Gesiner.
 The capture of the Twee Gebroders followed on 26 April.
 Then Nightingale captured the Prussian ships Jonge Gerrite, and De Drie Gebroeders on 23 May.